.jpg)

 The IDEA: Inspiring Dysautonomia Equity Award

-Eligible abstracts include research with the goal of narrowing the racial, ethnic and socio-economic gaps in autonomic disorders clinical care and research, research focused on patients of racial or ethnic groups typically under-represented in autonomic research, research that identifies inequalities in the delivery of care, and/or research seeking solutions to inequities in autonomic disorders research and clinical care.
+Eligible abstracts include research with the goal of narrowing the racial, ethnic and socio-economic gaps in autonomic disorders clinical care and research, research conducted by or focused on individuals of racial, ethnic or socio-economic groups typically under-represented in autonomic research, research that identifies inequalities in the delivery of care, and/or research seeking solutions to inequities in autonomic disorders research and clinical care.

 Patients’ Choice Award

 All abstracts are eligible for this award.
 During the conference, we’ll ask hundreds of dysautonomia patients to vote for the abstract poster that they feel is most beneficial or informative to improving their quality of life, now or potentially in the future.
 The poster that receives the most patient votes before the end of the poster session will receive this award.
-Abstract authors are prohibited from soliciting votes from patients and all voting will be done anonymously by the patients.
+Abstract authors are prohibited from soliciting votes from patients and all voting will be done anonymously by the patients attending the conference.

 Questions?